Glacier National Park Star Party Float

-#1 Wild and Scenic Rivers Act is 51!
-Our Glacier National Park Star Party is on the Wild and Scenic North Fork of the Flathead River, which forms the southwestern border of the park.
+#1 Wild and Scenic Rivers Act is 56 this year!
+Our Glacier National Park Star Party is on the Wild and Scenic North Fork of the Flathead River.
+This gorgeous waterway forms the park’s southwestern border.

 #2 In 2017, Waterton-Glacier International Peace Park became the world’s first transboundary International Dark Sky Park!
 This is kind of a big deal.
 Especially when viewing Montana’s star studded skies.

-#3 Our launch date, August 11, is predicted to be the height of the 2020 Perseids Meteor Shower!
-You can learn more about the Perseids Meteor Shower here — we’re hoping for clear night skies filled with falling meteors.
-Where could be a better place to watch a major meteor shower than on the border of an International Dark Sky Park, on a Wild and Scenic River?
+Our launch date is predicted to be the height of the 2024 Perseids Meteor Shower!
+You can learn more about the Perseids Meteor Shower here.
+We’re hoping for clear night skies filled with falling meteors.
+Where could be a better place to watch a major meteor shower than on the border of an International Dark Sky Park?
+Oh, on the banks of a Wild and Scenic River?
 Finally, in world famous, beloved, Polebridge, Montana.
 You don’t want to miss this Star Party!

 Glacier National Park Star Party Float Trip Day 1

-This Glacier National Park Star Party float trip is perfect for those wishing to explore the Wild and Scenic stretch of the North Fork of the Flathead River.
-The North Fork of the Flathead is a locals’ favorite, but a secret to most.
-The inflatable kayaks / duckies will add an element of adventure to this mostly quiet section of river, but you do not need prior rafting or inflatable kayak experience.
-Duckies are like canoes made of rubber, and we’ll teach you how to paddle them.
+This Glacier National Park Star Party float trip is perfect if you want to explore the the North Fork of the Flathead River.
+This stretch is a locals’ favorite, but a secret to most.
+The inflatable kayaks / duckies will add an element of adventure to this mostly quiet section of river.
+However, you do not need prior rafting or inflatable kayak experience.
+Duckies are like canoes made of rubber.
+Your guides will teach you how to paddle them.

-You will meet us at our office in West Glacier at 9:00 am.
-We will help you pack your gear for the trip, go over the details of the float, and drive to the river put-in above Polebridge.
+First, meet us at our office in West Glacier at 9:00 am.
+Your guides help you pack your gear for the trip.
+Next, go over the details of the float.
+Then, drive to the river put-in above Polebridge.
 This is the most remote and least floated section of this Wild and Scenic river.
 Moose, deer, bear, and wolf sightings are not uncommon!
-We’ll have lunch along the river’s edge and enjoy unique views of the Glacier Park.
-You’ll learn about river ecology, Glacier National Park and its International Dark Sky designation, the 51st Anniversary of the Wild and Scenic Rivers act, flora, fauna, cultural considerations, and more.
+We’ll have lunch along the river’s edge.
+From there, enjoy unique views into the Glacier Park.
+You’ll learn about river ecology, Glacier National Park and its International Dark Sky designation, the 54th Anniversary of the Wild and Scenic Rivers act, flora, fauna, cultural considerations, and more.

 That afternoon, we’ll tie off our duckies at soon-to-be-world-famous Polebridge, Montana, a throwback town to the days of old.
-This area is much like it was 100 years ago and is centered on a bustling, off grid mercantile renowned for its baked goods.
+This area is much like it was 100 years ago.
+It is centered on a bustling, off grid mercantile renowned for its baked goods.
 We will check in to rustic accommodations — think bunkhouse style.
 Dinner will be at local favorite Northern Lights Saloon, where we will dine and share stories before the Perseids make their (hopeful!) appearance.
-After dinner, Kascie Herron with American Rivers will make a special presentation about the Wild and Scenic Rivers Act.
+After dinner, we’ll learn more about the Wild and Scenic Rivers Act.

 Polebridge is off the grid, allowing for ideal meteor shower viewing conditions, if skies are clear.
-After night falls, we’ll gather to watch the show, and a Glacier National Park Astronomer will lead a discussion about the Perseids, Glacier’s internationally recognized dark skies, and more interstellar topics.
+After night falls, we’ll gather to watch the show.
+Your guide will lead a discussion about the Perseids, Glacier’s internationally recognized dark skies, and more interstellar topics.
 Read more about the International Dark Sky Designation here.

 Glacier National Park Star Party Float Trip Day 2

 Then, we’ll continue our float from Polebridge on the North Fork of the Flathead River.
-Everything on river left is Glacier National Park and on river right is the Flathead National Forest.
-Continue to keep your eyes sharp — this remote area is a wonderful place to look for wildlife.
+Everything on river left is Glacier National Park.
+On river right, the Flathead National Forest.
+Keep your eyes sharp — this remote area is a wonderful place to look for wildlife.
 If you’re a birder, you might see nighthawks, eagles, hawks, owls, and stellar jays.
-You’ll enjoy another delicious lunch riverside.
-We’ll take-out in mid-afternoon for the shuttle to our West Glacier office.
+Next, enjoy another delicious lunch riverside.
+Finally, take-out in mid-afternoon for the shuttle to our West Glacier office.
 We are usually back by 5pm.

-The North Fork Hostel is propane powered and has washrooms with hot showers and the spiffiest outhouses on the North Fork of the Flathead River!
+- The North Fork Hostel is propane powered.
+It has washrooms with hot showers and very clean outhouses.

-The sleeping quarters are upstairs and include bunks for men, women, couples, and family accommodations.
+- The sleeping quarters are upstairs.
+They include bunks for men, women, couples, and family accommodations.
 There is a pleasant living room, along with a fully equipped kitchen, downstairs.

-Guests should call our office the day prior to departure at 406-387-5555 to check-in.
-The day of the trip, you should arrive at our office by 9:00 AM to meet your guide.
-You’ll go over your gear at that time, pack it in our waterproof dry bags, get fitted for life jackets, and then head for the river!
+- Check in over the phone the day before departure at 406-387-5555.
+Next, on launch day, arrive at our office by 9:00 AM.
+You’ll go over your gear with your guide and pack it in our waterproof dry bags.
+Then, get fitted for life jackets.
+Finally, head for the river!
 Click on directions for how to find us.